Skip to content

 Some countries carry diseases and illnesses that you can avoid by getting a vaccine before you travel.

-Book in an appointment with your doctor or midwife at least eight weeks before your trip and listen to their advice about precautions and vaccinations you and your baby need to stay safe while abroad.
+Book an appointment with your doctor or midwife at least eight weeks before your trip and listen to their advice about precautions and vaccinations you and your baby need to stay safe while abroad.

 The Travel Health Pro website provides lots of handy advice if you are unsure if you need any vaccinations before you travel.